surftimer/SurfTimer/README.md

 *   Download the latest version from the release page [here](https://github.com/z4lab/z4lab-surftimer/releases/latest)
 *   Copy the files to your csgo directory <br> - an update script can be found [here](https://github.com/z4lab/z4lab-surftimer/blob/master/scripts/upgrade_scripts/upgrade-fluffy.sh)
 *   Edit configs (mysql db, etc, to do)
-*   Run `mysql-files/upgrade-fluffy.sql` in your surftimer db
+*   Run `scripts/mysql-files/upgrade-fluffy.sql` in your SurfTimer database

 ### Upgrading from ckSurf (nikooo777)

 *   Download the latest version from the release page [here](https://github.com/z4lab/z4lab-surftimer/releases/latest)
 *   Copy the files to your csgo directory
 *   Remove all old ckSurf data you don't want anymore
-*   Run `mysql-files/upgrade-niko.sql` in your ckSurf db
+*   Run `scripts/mysql-files/upgrade-niko.sql` in your ckSurf db
 *   Edit configs (mysql db, etc, to do)